Decision 963/QĐ-BCT

 | Governs | Time-of-use peak, standard and off-peak windows for retail electricity tariffs in Vietnam |

-| Status | In force.
+| Status | Issued, pending application.
 Tariff rate levels under Decision 1279/QĐ-BCT remain unchanged |

 | Implements | Circular 60/2025/TT-BCT (issued 2 December 2025) — the TOU framework that delegates clock-hour specification to a separate MOIT decision |